 BMP Measurable Goals f.
 Distribute public education materials to identified target audiences and user groups.
 The permittee shall distribute stormwater educational material to appropriate target groups.
 Instead of developing its own material the permittee may rely on Public Education and Outreach materials supplied by state, and/or other entities through a cooperative agreement, as available, when implementing its own program.

-The City distributed stormwater education flyers via mail.
-The flyer included:
+The City distributed stormwater education materials via email, direct mail, educational events and news media.
+Materials included: